dustinpfister/blog_posts/_posts/js-javascript-date-get-num-of-days-between-two-dates.md

 ## 3 - Conclusion

 Although both solutions result in the same desired value, the solution that involves looping is of course way less efficient that goes without saying.
+Of course I would prefer to use solutions that do not involve looping at all if doing so if possible generally.
 However I have not battle tested both of these solutions, and sometimes a more complex solution is just what is required in order to get the values that I want each time.